Ultrasonic Crack Detection

 Crack Inspection Tools

-Evo Series 1.0 UC fleet improves speed capabilities and resolution for crack inspections.
+Evo 1.0 UC fleet improves speed capabilities and resolution for crack inspections.
 A maximum inspection speed of 4 m/s and an axial resolution of 1.5 mm (0.06 in) has become standard.
-Tools can detect and size features with minimum dimension of 20 mm (0.78 in) by 1 mm (0.04 in) in base material at a POD greater than 90%.
+Robots can detect and size features with minimum dimension of 20 mm (0.78 in) by 1 mm (0.04 in) in base material at a POD greater than 90%.